What you'll learn about Civil and Environmental Engineering at UW-Platteville

 Hands-on and rewarding

-- Apply a strong focus on design, construction, and maintenance of infrastructure for modern society to function
+- Learn how to apply a strong focus on design, construction, and maintenance of infrastructure.

-- Be prepared for successful careers with consulting or construction firms, government, municipalities, industries, nonprofit organizations, or attend graduate school
+- Be prepared for a successful career with consulting or construction firms, municipalities, industries, nonprofit organizations, or attend graduate school.